hraoo/ece-5831-project/README.md

 to implement it.
 We used social IQA dataset for this particular approach.
 The second implementation was for everyday use and used wiki_sentences v2 dataset.
 These gave output from the queries passed through it.
 We get a knowledge graph as an outcome of both the implementations.

+SRC has implementation of paper and knowledgegraph.ipynb is created by us